The Remote Working Show

 Being a manager of a remote team herself, Brie recognises the difficulty that communication presents and the need to be intentional about it.
 She tries to address this challenge by regularly scheduling meetings with her team members.
 Given the importance of communication, she also mentions how FlexJobs tests applicants on this aspect while hiring.

 Brie also shared the challenges she faced while onboarding new employees and about the Buddy system at FlexJobs to ease new hires into the company.
-Additionally, being a mother of two, she appreciates the flexibility that her remote role offers, but also underlines the need to have a clear segregation between work and personal time.
+Additionally, being a mother of two, she appreciates the flexibility that her remote work role offers, but also underlines the need to have a clear segregation between work and personal time.